The U.S. Navy aircraft carrier program’s future still remains a bit unfocused after the release of the Obama administration’s new defense strategy.

 That certainly seems to bode well for carriers.

 Further, defense analyst Jim McAleese says the strategy’s stated priority—to be able to penetrate hard-to-access areas—should benefit carriers.
 But, he notes, the next-generation CVN-79 will likely experience a two-year procurement delay.

 Such a delay could add costs to the carrier program, which would put it under greater scrutiny.
-As one of the’s most expensive programs, carrier procurement has been a target for defense budget-cutters.
+As one of the Pentagon’s most expensive programs, carrier procurement has been a target for defense budget-cutters.

 Aircraft carriers ranked as the Pentagon’s 16th largest single expense for 2010 with about $2 billion in contracts and modifications, according to an exclusive Aviation Week Intelligence Network (AWIN) analysis of contracting data aggregated by the National Institute for Computer-Assisted Reporting.